derezed/phaser-starter/README.md

-# Set Phaser to Sun
+# Set Phaser to Stun
 A simple PhaserJS starter project using Rollup

 ## Requirements